goyek/goyek/README.md

 **taskflow** takes a different approach as it is a regular Go library (package).
 This results in following benefits:

-- It can be easily used in more places than just for build automation.
+- It is easy to debug.
+Like a regular Go application.
+- Tasks and helpers are testable.
+See [exec_test.go](exec_test.go).
+- Easy to create reusable tasks or helpers.
+- API similar to [testing](https://golang.org/pkg/testing) so it is possible to use e.g. [testify](https://github.com/stretchr/testify) for assertions.
 - Less magical.
 Pure Go code.
+No build tags or special names for functions.

 ## Credits